How do we meet the requirements of the 16 – 19 study programme?

 - All students are required to take part in four different leadership committees over the course of the academic year;

-- Every student in Year 12 takes part in Applied Transdisciplinary Learning (ATL) where they work with employers who commission projects which groups work on over the course of a 10 week period;
+- Every student in Year 12 takes part in Aaspirations Employability Diploma (AED) where they work with employers who commission projects which groups work on over a period of time to develop new ideas for the employers

 - Drop down days provide opportunities to cover life skills and visits to higher education providers;